YatesyTea/esd8SmartCare/documents/prepDoc.md

 ### Description

 Doctor only is able to issue prescription.
-Which will be assigned to a given client.
+Which will be assigned to a given patient.

 ### Input
 * Name/Type of Prescription